virtualeconomy/document/sphinx/source/supernode.md

 ### Supernode Maintains

-After Contend, you should also startup a backup server.
+After Contend, you should also startup a backup server so that when your supernode server is down, you can switch to backup server as soon as possible.
 The config of backup server is the same as supernode but wallet data file is different (wallet data file is located at `<block & wallet data file path>/wallet/wallet.dat`).
 Keep backup server sync the blocks.
 When you want to switch the server, just switch wallet data file and restart node.

 ### Pay Interest to Leaser